 postgres (Database administrator) consumer.

 That’s All.
-I’m hoping you might have discovered the way to set up PostgreSQL on Fedora 36 / Fedora 35.
+I’m hoping you have got realized tips on how to set up PostgreSQL on Fedora 36 / Fedora 35.